How big a decision is choosing the photographer who will document my once-in-a-lifetime day?

 Do you photograph same-sex weddings?

 Absolutely!
 I'd be honored to photograph yours.
-(See galleries here.)
+(There are some on my gallery page here.)

 What kind of cameras do you use?